-With STRC, the multidisciplinary team (MDT) involves 3 or more specialist care providers from different disciplines.
-Either a GP or a geriatrician must always be on the MDT.
+STRC multidisciplinary teams include 3 or more specialist care providers from different disciplines.
+A general practitioner or a geriatrician must always be on the team.

 Flexible care agreements